mgoblin/java_tail_recursion/README.md

 Next replace all not tailing calls by lambda.
 For example if your tail recursion function named func you should replace non trailing calls of func(<args>) to () -> func(<args>).

-And the last step is to replace trailing calls result by done(result) where done is a TailCall.done method.
+Replace trailing calls result by done(result) where done is a TailCall.done method.

+The last step is to replace function usage call to invoke() or invokeWhile().

+# Implementation overhead